Anesthesia Critical Care Medicine

 Curricula vary in both the core ICU time and elective time.
 Most ACCM fellowships offer the EM trainee multidisciplinary clinical exposure with required clinical ICU time in various settings (surgical ICU, medical ICU, cardiothoracic ICU, neuro ICU, coronary care unit, etc.).
 Similar to residency, you will have a block schedule.
 Typical elective rotations options might include nutrition, palliative care, bronchoscopy, advanced airway management, trauma, ultrasonography (transthoracic echocardiogram and transesophageal echocardiogram), extracorporeal membrane oxygenation (ECMO), hematology/blood bank, and other pertinent critical care electives, depending on the location.

 Board certification afterwards?

-After successful completion of the 2-year fellowship (and completion of your primary EM certification process), you are eligible to sit for the ACCM boards.
+After successful completion of the two-year fellowship (and completion of your primary EM certification process), you are eligible to sit for the ACCM boards.
 Once passed, you will obtain board certification as an intensivist through the American Board of Emergency Medicine.
 This is similar to the IM/CCM certification process.